 MOD EUR/5A23/2

 5.82 In the maritime mobile service, the frequency 490 kHz is to be used exclusively for the transmission by coast stations of navigational and meteorological warnings and urgent information to ships, by means of narrow-band direct-printing telegraphy.
 The conditions for use of the frequency 490 kHz are prescribed in Articles 31 and 52.
-In using the band 415-495 kHz for the aeronautical radionavigation service, administrations are requested toensure that no harmful interference is caused to the frequency 490 kHz.
-(WRC-07)
+In using the band 415-495 kHz for the aeronautical radionavigation service or the band 472-480 kHz for the amateur service, administrations shall ensure that no harmful interference is caused to the frequency 490 kHz.
+(WRC-12)

 Reasons: This footnote is retained, but is modified so that the same regulatory requirements (i.e. no harmful interference to the frequency 490 kHz) apply to the new Amateur Radio allocation at 472-480 kHz).